LilySu/MarketMetrics/README.md

 ## Features 🚀

+### What this is
+This was a hackathon project built in a few hours.
+Everything are jupyter notebook functions and classes you can repurpose into proper modules.
+The interface is an ipywidgets Streamlit element with self-refreshing sliders.

 ### Data Collection
 - Automated scraping of top subreddits filtered by subscriber count
 - Extraction of most upvoted posts and comments